archernero/archernero/README.md

-- 👋 Hi, I’m @archernero
+- 👋 Hi, I’m nero
-- 👀 I’m interested in cs
+- 👀 I’m a software engineering graduate and work for several years
 - 🌱 I’m currently engage in recommended system
-- 💞️ I’m looking to collaborate with anyone
+- 💞️ I’m looking to collaborate with someone who interested in ai
-- 📫 How to reach me nwuxiaotongl@gmail.com
+- 📫 You can reach me by nwuxiaotongl@gmail.com

 <!---
 archernero/archernero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.